Here is a divorce checklist of things you need right now to move forward with your new life and family.

 Mortgage, including home equity loans and lines of credit

-Names and date of birth of each minor child you have together
+Names and birth date of minor children you have together

 Retirement accounts that you need to consider include IRAs, Roth IRAs, 401(k)s, SEP IRAs, 403(b)s, 457’s Thrift Savings Plans, TIAA-CREF, pensions and Social Security benefits.